apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 ```

-`PUT /v1/namespaces/{namespace}/tables`
+`POST /v1/tables/renameTable`

-*Rename a table from its current name to a new name within the same catalog*
+*Rename a table from its current name to a new name*

-Rename a table within the same catalog
+Rename a table from one identifier to another.
+It's valid to move a table across namespaces, but the server implementation doesn't need to support it.

 > Body parameter